ipclucas/JekyllTest/docs/getting-started/ios.md

 ### Adding the QuantumPay SDKs

-1. Open Xcode and create a new folder to put the frameworks in.
+1. Open Xcode and create a new folder to put the frameworks in

-2. Drag the QuantumPay frameworks into your folder.
+2. Drag the QuantumPay frameworks into your folder

 <p align="center">
   <img src="https://www.infineadev.com/lucas/qpay/ios-1.png" style='border:1px solid #000000' />